geolab-UVA/.github/profile/README.md

 ## Crochet

 Visualizing hyperbolic space is difficult; for this we use models.
-But can we create a model in parctice.
+But can we create a model in practice.
 If you crochet in a specific pattern you can!
 Let us explore how and why.

 - [Hyperbolic Space Crochet Models](https://www.theiff.org/oexhibits/oe1e.html)